 The required eight and one-half course units for the major in recreation are met by 201, 215, 303, 304, 305, 310, 346.
 The four required cognate courses include Psychology 201; Psychology or Sociology 310; Physical Education 220 and one unit from Physical Education 221, 230-243, or 380.
+The professional program also requires a six-course minor from another discipline and must meet approval of the Recreation program advisor.
 Students who wish to pursue professional certification in therapeutic recreation (recreation therapy) are also required to take Recreation 314 and 324.
+(See model program on pages 79-80.)
 The program in recreation leads to a Bachelor of Science in Recreation and requires the approval of the recreation advisor, Mr. Glen Van Andel.